Citizens' assembly on nutrition randomly selected

 Citizens' assemblies have a unique potential to enrich our democracy.
 But they are no substitute for parliamentary debate.
 In the end, MPs decide and are responsible for which recommendations are implemented."

-Citizens' Assembly start date 29 September 2023
+Citizens' Assembly started date 29 September 2023

 Read more